resource0x/concert0x/README.md

 Program is built on WebMidi and WebRTC standards, which are implemented in Chrome since v43. **Only Chrome, nothing else**.
 Program works by establishing peer-to-peer connection between endpoints, so the delay is as short as it gets (tested between Toronto and SF, the points 3600 km apart: avg delay 20ms).

-App is hosted on AWS, the url is  https://chat.concert0x.com (no registration required)
+App is hosted on AWS, the url is  https://chat.concert0x.com (no registration required) For standalone exercises, go to https://chat.concert0x.com?s=standalone (handy for recording and playback of imported songs)

+LIMITATIONS: currectly, program uses only STUN server to establish direct connection between peers.
+So if you connection fails, you are out of luck.
+(TURN server is planned).

 ## MIDI setup